 \subsection{RGGR}

 In the case of RGGR gravity, potential in the weak-field limit is a function of the parameter $\bar{\nu}$.
 The $\bar{\nu}$ parameter is found to have nearly linear dependence on the mass of galaxy.
 DF2 and DF4 having similar baryonic mass are expected to have similar values of $\bar{\nu}$.
-Therefore, for the global analysis we treat $\bar{\nu}$ as a single parameter and to be optimized for both the galaxies. \\ The individual likelihood analysis for both DF2 and DF4 evaluates $\bar{\nu}$ to be $0.30\times10^{-8}$ and $0.10\times10^{-8}$ as seen from Table \ref{Tab:mogpar}.
+Therefore, for the global analysis we treat $\bar{\nu}$ as a single parameter and to be optimized for both the galaxies.
+The individual likelihood analysis for both DF2 and DF4 evaluates $\bar{\nu}$ to be $0.30\times10^{-8}$ and $0.10\times10^{-8}$ as seen from Table \ref{Tab:mogpar}.
 Additionally, $\bar{\nu}$ is also constrained from the total likelihood for both UDGs and is found to be $0.16\times10^{-8}$.
 This small value of $\bar{\nu}$ parameter is correlated with the UDG mass.
-As both the UDGs have low mass in comparison to typical galaxies, the estimated $\bar{\nu}$ is also smaller in contrast to previous analysis of spiral galaxies \cite{Rodrigues:2014xka}.
+As both the UDGs have low mass in comparison to typical galaxies, the estimated $\bar{\nu}$ is atleast one order smaller to the previous analysis of spiral galaxies where $\bar{\nu}$ lies in the range $10^{-6}-10^{-8}$ \cite{Rodrigues:2014xka}.

 The line of sight VDs for these likelihood fitting are shown in the Fig.\ref{rgr_f24}.
-Similar to the previous figures the DF2 case is shown in the left panel and the DF4 results in the panel.
+Similar to the previous figures the DF2 case is shown in the left panel and the DF4 results in the right panel.
 In both panels, the VDs for the local individual likelihood results are shown by solid black lines.
 Similarly, the LOS velocity dispersion curves for the global scenario are shown by the red dot dashed line.
-The LOS VD contribution from the Newtonian gravity is represented by the blue solid lines.\\ As seen from Fig.\ref{rgr_f24}, the RGGR gravity contributions for both the analysis lie within the $1\sigma$ region of the observations (orange region).
+The LOS VD contribution from the Newtonian gravity is represented by the solid blue lines.\\ As seen from Fig.\ref{rgr_f24}, the RGGR gravity contributions from both the analysis lie within the $1\sigma$ region of the observations (orange region).
 The fact that the underling alternative gravity model of RGGR can explain the dynamical behaviour of both the UDGs remains true for both the global and local analysis.